shanmukhram/BlitzAPI/example-app/README.md

 ### Building for Production

-BlitzAPI uses a hybrid approach for gRPC proto files:
+RamAPI uses a hybrid approach for gRPC proto files:

 1. **Build TypeScript and compile proto files:**
 ```bash